Frankgamer97/ValuesFromText/README.md

 python app.py -api-owner=[FRED API] <--no-preprocessing> <--no-rdf-downloading> <--no-valuenet> <--no-analysis>
 ```
 <ul>
-  <li>-api-owner: specify the API key to access FRED.
-If not specified the default api is selected.</li>
+  <li>-fred-api-file: specify the API key file to access FRED.
+If not specified the script will try to open the default file "FRED_API.txt".
+The file must be built as a sequence of "<api_owner> <key>".
+It also must be contained in the root directory.</li>

+  <li>-api_owner: specify the API key owner to access FRED.
+If the FRED Api key file contains more than one key, the amount of RDFs required to FRED is distributed to the different keys.
+If the FRED Api file contains only one key, this params is not mandatory but the full amount of RDFs will be downloaded by that single key.
+If the api owner isn't specified, the first api key is selected.</li>

   <li>--no-preprocessing: avoid preprocessing of Social Chemistry dataset by upload dataframes that are claculated in a previous running instance</li>
   <li>--no-rdf-downloading: avoid the download of RDFs (RDFs already exists) </li>
   <li>--no-valuenet: avoid the communication with ValueNet and load all the previous dataframe obtained in a previous running instance</li>